JonasSchaub/SugarRemoval/README.md

 as source code readily usable for other software development projects.
 Every form is open and free to use.
 The web application is available at [https://sugar.naturalproducts.net](https://sugar.naturalproducts.net) and its source code can be found [here](https://github.com/mSorok/SugarRemovalWeb).
-The command-line application along with its source code and the sugar removal algorithm's main implementation are part of this repository.
+The command-line application along with its source code and the sugar removal algorithm's main implementation are part of this repository.<p>
-<p>Further description on the implemented sugar removal algorithm and its various configurations will be added soon.
+Further description on the implemented sugar removal algorithm and its various configurations can be found in the article named above.

 ## Contents
 ### SugarRemovalUtility CMD App